When facing an unplanned pregnancy, there three options: adoption, parenting and abortion.

 You may be feeling overwhelmed, confused, pressured, scared, or a number of other emotions.
 Our Center can help you through this time.

 If you are considering abortion, know that you don't need to make this decision right away.
 Slow down and allow yourself time to think.
-Don't let anyone tell you that you have to have an abortion.
+Don't let anyone tell you what to do.
 We are here to help you explore your options.
-There are risks to most abortion procedures.
-Because of these dangers, we do not recommend nor refer for abortion.

-Before you decide to have an abortion, you need to ask yourself these important questions:
+Before you make a decision, you need to ask yourself these important questions:

 - How far along am I?